Jun 08, 2021

 I don’t know if I should blame Slack and the constant expectation that we should always be online, answering everyone's questions the instant we hear the ding.

 Or is it just the plethora of tools I am exposed to as a “DevOps Engineer”:

 - we have the Clouds: AWS, Azure, GCP.
-Depending on which company you work at it is pretty much expected that you default to just knowing as much as possible about that cloud, you always have to keep learning and they are constantly changing, not to mention the services unique to that provider...
+Depending on which company you work at it is mostly expected that you default to just knowing as much as possible about that cloud, you always have to keep learning, and they are constantly changing, not to mention the services unique to that provider...

 - we then have the compute in the cloud, be in VMs, which usually require Linux experience, Kubernetes (I can go into a whole subset of tools on k8s that you need to keep up to date on such as Istio, external-dns, etc)

 - you have the LBs such as Nginx, Kong, Apache (is this even still used?
 I still remember LAMP), AWS API GW, all of which are beasts on their own